aaneloy/Workshop-on-Machine-Learning-2018/README.md

 ## What is Linear Regression
 The objective of a linear regression model is to find a relationship between one or more features(independent variables) and a continuous target variable(dependent variable).
-When there is only feature it is called Uni-variate Linear Regression and if there are multiple features, it is called Multivariate Linear Regression.
+When there is only feature it is called `Uni-variate Linear Regression` and if there are multiple features, it is called `Multivariate Linear Regression`.

 <p align="center">
   <img width="460" height="450" src="https://github.com/NeloyNSU/Workshop-on-Machine-Learning-2018/blob/master/Images/LR.png">
 </p>

-## What is Linear Regression
-The objective of a linear regression model is to find a relationship between one or more features(independent variables) and a continuous target variable(dependent variable).
-When there is only feature it is called `Uni-variate Linear Regression` and if there are multiple features, it is called `Multivariate Linear Regression`.

 ## Hypothesis of Linear Regression